tjgalvin/wsclean/doc/source/prediction.rst

 WSClean can be used to fill the ``MODEL_DATA`` column with the visibilities corresponding to an image.
 This is called 'predicting' visibilities (CASA's corresponding task is 'ft' -- sometimes this is referred to as 'degridding').

-Predicting can be performed by adding '-predict' to the command line.
+Predicting can be performed by adding '``-predict``' to the command line.
 For this to work, the input image needs to be in the exact same projection as that WSClean would output it.
 If your image is in a different projection, you will have to regrid it first.

 An example prediction run: